5 Boundary-Setting Scripts for Co-Parent Conflicts

 "I'd like to keep our co-parenting conversations between us.
 I won't be responding to group messages about custody or parenting matters.
 Please message me directly about anything related to [child's name]."

 Reading scripts on a blog is easy.
-Delivering them when your heart is pounding and your co-parent just said something that made your blood boil is a different skill entirely.
-Here's how to bridge that gap:
+Delivering them when your heart is pounding is a different skill.

-Pick one script and write it in your own words.
-Adapt the language until it sounds like something you would actually say.
+Pick one script and rewrite it in your own words until it sounds like something you'd actually say.
 If you'd never say "I hear your concern," change it to "Got it" or "Noted."
+Save your adapted versions in your phone's notes app, so that when conflict arrives you can copy, paste and lightly customise rather than compose from scratch with shaking hands.

-Practice the broken record technique.
-Stand in front of a mirror and say your script.
-Then say it again.
-Then say it a third time.
-In real conflicts, you may need to repeat your boundary three or four times without adding new information.
-That repetition needs to feel natural, not escalatory.
+Then practice the broken record.
+Say your script out loud, then again, then a third time.
+In real conflicts you may need to repeat a boundary three or four times without adding new information, and that repetition needs to feel natural rather than escalatory.

-Set a response delay rule for yourself.
-Unless it's a genuine child-safety emergency, wait at least 20 minutes before responding to a triggering message.
-This one habit alone will prevent more regrettable texts than any script ever could.
+Give yourself a response delay rule: unless it's a genuine child-safety emergency, wait at least 20 minutes before replying to a triggering message.
+That single habit prevents more regrettable texts than any script.
+And debrief afterwards with a friend, therapist or support group, never with your children.

 When Scripts Aren't Enough

-Boundary-setting scripts are designed for the gray zone — the frustrating, draining, day-to-day conflicts that aren't dangerous but slowly erode your wellbeing if left unchecked.
+Scripts are for the gray zone: the frustrating, draining, day-to-day conflicts that aren't dangerous but erode your wellbeing if left unchecked.

 Frequently Asked Questions